NDMAC/apk-updater/README.md

 apkUpdater.enable(app, '/anyUpdateServerRoute');
 ```

 This will enable both post GET and POST methods for '/anyUpdateServerRoute' in 'app' and will provide APK files found in './.apk_repo' directory.
+These APK file names must match the following format: *packageName*-*packageVersion*.apk with `packageName` the APK name itself (matched as `\w+` for now), and `packageVersion` the package version number (matched as `\d+` for now).

 In the above example the 'http://yourserver/anyUpdateServerRoute' URL will return the list of all available APK packages as a JSON list.